kadievka-upa/kadievka-upa/README.md

 ## What this GitHub profile is for ?

-- This is where I store practice projects  💾
+- This is where I store projects for upasoft 💼
-- Maybe you could find courses I made repositories  💼
-- For example when I was learning Javascript, or when I was learning Laravel 👓
-- 🍎 You could find my landing page in github pages: https://kadievka.github.io/apple-home-react/

 ## Most recent topics:

-- Git and GitHub
-- Markdown
-- Nestjs
-- Angular
+- Sass
 - NodeJs
-- React

 ## Now I am learning...

-- Docker 🐳
 - Sass ✨
-- Angular 🛡️